04:29, Dyke Road, Brighton, heading for London.

 We revisit the North Downs, more than half a day since this morning, the steep scarp edge this time.
 The 28 cog gets called into action again.
 We rest our weary legs on the long descent down the other side.
 According to the route notes we are heading for a “monster climb”.
 I don’t what this hill is called but about half way up I blow-up spectacularly.
 Fortunately George and Dan have disappeared into the black so they don’t see me climb off, stare at my feet for a moment, mutter a swear word, and then walk 30 yards to the corner where the gradient eases slightly.
 By the time they see me again I’m pedalling, slowly but pedalling.
 I reach them and stop, reach into my pocket and one by one eat half a bag of Jelly Babies.

 Right then, let’s crack on, 30km at most to go.
-Through the trees we can see East London lit up like a tiny toy town down below.
+Through the trees we can see tiny toy town East London sparkling down below, the towers of the City the size children’s building blocks.
 We smash ourselves along the bus lane on the long drop into outer London.
 No matter the length of the ride when you can smell the finish you find extra energy from somewhere.
 Weaving in and out of the Saturday night traffic I lose the wheel of George (ex-London bicycle courier) and Dan (London bike commuter) but can see their rear lights enough to chase them through the streets of south east London.

 23:04 Arrivée, London, 312km.